| Safe Haskell | None |

 The network will reestablish consensus at the end of a single-leader slot,

-because the leader creates the only chain of length n+1
+because the leader creates the only chain of length n+1 and all other

 nodes thus select it.